microsoft/pxt-arcade/docs/courses/csintro/loops/projectile-from.md

 [Alternative Video Location](https://aka.ms/40544a-projectile-from-projectile)

-We can use the projectiles we have made as the source of animation like projectiles by following the following examples to build a projectile raining cloud (that is a projectile).
+We can use projectiles to create an animation.
+The following examples build a projectile raining cloud (that is also a projectile).

 ## Example #2a: Cloud projectile